Bira/octopus-carnival/_drafts/wir-mm-4e-dryad.md

 whether voluntarily or due to forced movement.
 Thorn Boon has radius 6 and gives a +5 damage bonus to the melee attacks of all allied plant creatures within.

-Its claw attack is weak and generally not worth using.
+Its basic claw attack is pretty standard and generally not worth using without a damage fix.
 Its main at-will ranged attack is a Briar Cage, which has range 5 and targets Reflex.
 On a hit it deals both immediate and ongoing damage, and also restrains the target (save ends both).
 This is an actual, physical briar cage, so it gives cover to the victim and can be destroyed with physical attacks (it has 25 HP and Resist All 10).

 The Briar Witch's thorny body causes 5 damage at the start of its turn to any creature that grabs it.
 It also has the common dryad powers.